wastedabuser/eldhelm-platform-as3/README.md

 # eldhelm-platform-as3
-The action script 3 fronted of the Eldhelm platform
+The Action Script 3 frontend of the Eldhelm platform